epic-collab/epic-collab.github.io/competition.md

       </div>
       <div class="col-sm-9">
         <h3>Model Testing and Open Science</h3>
         Model testing will involve a combination of k-fold and hold-out cross-validation.
-The coopetitors with the best models fits will receive a small monetary prize.<br><br>Coopetitors will make their code openly-available and reproducible--and will check each other’s work.
+The competitors with the best models fits will receive a small monetary prize.<br><br>Competitors will make their code openly-available and reproducible--and will check each other’s work.
       </div>
     </div>
     <div class="col-sm-12">